At SST, learning is an entirely different experience.

 Learn more about our Applied Subjects here.

 SST goes beyond honing writing, reading and oral communication skills in language classes.
 Through effective language learning, we aim to groom eloquent and effective communicators who are able to hold an independent position on issues, and clearly articulate their views in a cogent and compelling manner.
 Students will engage in a host of learning activities to develop critical thinking skills to become discerning consumers of information and users of knowledge.
 New initiatives at the lower secondary include select group participation in forum discussions with non-governmental organisations, enrichment courses, learning journeys and service learning projects like engaging the elderly at daycare centres and a food donation drive.

 SST offers these Mother Tongue subjects: Chinese, Higher Chinese, Malay, Higher Malay, Tamil, Higher Tamil.
 For additional information, do provide us with more details on your query at email@example.com, and we will route your queries to the relevant parties.

 Learn more about the various languages taught at SST via our e-publications here.

-Grounded in inquiry, experimentation and discovery, the science curriculum presents students with opportunities to encounter science in all its forms.
+Grounded in inquiry, experimentation and discovery, the Science curriculum presents students with opportunities to encounter Science in all its forms.
 This will help them develop keen observation and analytical skills, enable them to satisfy their curiosity about the natural world, and cultivate habits of mind to be out-of-the-box innovators.
-Some lower secondary student-initiated experimental studies include the investigation of the effect of frequency on the resonance effect of sound in an open pipe and the development of a structure to protect homes from rising sea levels.

 The Investigative Skills in Science (ISS) is one of the six modules taken by lower secondary students.